justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 - Thread-Local Data - There is no need to lock the heap for allocation or sweeping since both operations are performed by the same thread.
 - Reduced Complexity - The algorithmic complexity of mark-sweep is reduced to be proportional to the size of the live data in the heap instead of the whole heap, similar to a copying collector.
 Lazy sweeping will perform best when most of the heap is empty.

-Lazy sweeping is discussed here in the first major GC section as it impacts many other components of the collector.
+Lazy sweeping is discussed here in the first major GC section as it impacts most of the other components of the collector.

 ## Object Marking